Cardboard surface covered with multicolored paint, a hand reaches to smear the paint with a brush.

 An abstracted beach scene on canvas with blue, yellow, and brown colors soaking the surface and bleeding into each other.

 Helen Frankenthaler, Basque Beach, 1958.
-Oil and charcoal on canvas, 58 5/8 × 69 5/8 in.
-Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, DC, Gift of Joseph H. Hirshhorn, 1966.
+Oil and charcoal on canvas; 58 5/8 × 69 5/8 in.
+Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, DC, Gift of Joseph H. Hirshhorn, 1966

-Helen Frankethaler was an American artist known for experimenting with materials and techniques.
+Helen Frankenthaler (1928-2011) was an American artist known for experimenting with materials and techniques.
 She was born and raised in New York City.
 Her works often feature a mix of shapes that suggest nature, abstract forms, and lyrical gestures.
 The style of her art changed many times during her six-decade career.
 She initially painted in an Abstract Expressionist style, meaning she painted what she felt.
 She later developed a new stain technique that would lead to a style called Color Field Painting.
 In these paintings, Frankenthaler used thinned paint and poured it onto her canvas so that it would soak through the canvas rather than sitting on its surface.
 Frankenthaler struggled to not be defined by her gender in the art world.
 She disliked the term “woman painter” and referred to herself as “a painter—period.”

 See more works by Helen Frankenthaler in the Hirshhorn collection.